vuejs/v2.vuejs.org/src/guide/index.md

 </script>
 {% endraw %}

 This is just a contrived example, but we have managed to separate our app into two smaller units, and the child is reasonably well-decoupled from the parent via the props interface.
-We can now further improve our `<todo>` component with more complex template and logic without affecting the parent app.
+We can now further improve our `<todo-item>` component with more complex template and logic without affecting the parent app.

 In a large application, it is necessary to divide the whole app into components to make development manageable.
 We will talk a lot more about components [later in the guide](/guide/components.html), but here's an (imaginary) example of what an app's template might look like with components: